ForomePlatform/anfisa/doc/dev/glossary.rst

         List of genes registered in the system as :term:`solution item`

     Export
         Operation of creation (external) Excel document for selected variants.
-Selection should be limited (up to 300 entries).
 Document is stored on server side, see :ref:`configuration settings<export_cfg>`.

     Delayed request
         A request that needs to be complete only if the main request has returned incomplete information.
 Forms series.
 See details in :doc:`concepts/status_report`